 This temple has a very interesting and turbulent history because it grew so powerful in the past that it influenced the government which was then situated in Nara – its city.

 Today, it’s still an important religious building, and it houses a towering 15m tall bronze Buddha statue, which is one of Japan’s largest ones.

 16. Hike the Legendary Mount Fuji

-Mount Fuji is Japan’s most sacred mountain, which has been worshiped for millennia.
+Mount Fuji is Japan’s most sacred mountain, which has been worshipped for millennia.
 It’s played a vital role in Japanese society in the past, and it has inspired plenty of artists throughout the ages.

 Today, hiking and mountaineering on the legendary Mount Fuji is one of the most popular things to do in Japan.